jhaskinsjr/nebula/README.md

-These bite-sized units allow chunks of functionality to be cleanly isolated from one another, making each easier to reason about, easier to understand, and, as necessary for implementing novel design concepts, easier to modify.
+These bite-sized units allow chunks of functionality to be cleanly isolated from one another, making each easier to reason about, easier to understand, and easier to modify, which is indispensable for implementing novel design concepts.
 Consider, for instance, that a change to a function in the register file logic will almost certainly not alter functionality implemented in the decoder logic; this reduces the amount of the system that a developer has to be familiar with in order to be productive.